• Skip to primary navigation

 Thick and creamy oats with sweet maple syrup, rich brown sugar, and sprinkled with cinnamon.
 What could be better?

 This recipe is great for a busy morning during the week but is just as delicious on a lazy weekend morning brunch.
-This oatmeal is much healthier than the instant packs you can buy.
 This brown sugar oatmeal recipe is one I keep on rotation in my house!

 Free from: wheat, gluten, dairy, casein, eggs, fish, shellfish, soy, sesame, peanuts, tree nuts, coconut, corn, celery, mustard, and more